Gentex transforms rear-view mirror into high-tech vision system

 Piersma said BMW would be the next automaker after GM to use the Gentex mirror, but declined to specify on which model.
 BMW declined to comment.

-While relatively young tech-focused suppliers such as Mobileye NV (MBLY.N) have become investor favourites as the auto industry ramps up development of advanced driver assistance systems - the building blocks for future self-driving cars - Gentex has quietly been turning out 30 million rear-view mirrors a year.
+While relatively young tech-focused suppliers such as Mobileye NV have become investor favorites as the auto industry ramps up development of advanced driver assistance systems - the building blocks for future self-driving cars - Gentex has quietly been turning out 30 million rear-view mirrors a year.

 Founded in 1974, Gentex is one of the world's largest suppliers of auto-dimming automotive mirrors, but it also has steadily beefed up its capability as an electronics manufacturer, expanding its expertise in cameras and displays.